Genomicsplc/variantkey/README.md

 ## Description

-This project contains tools to generate and process a **Genetic Variant Hash**, a variant ID that can be used to match and cross-reference genetic variants across different databases and sources.
+This project contains tools to generate and process a **Genetic Variant Hash**, a numerical variant ID that can be used to match and cross-reference genetic variants across different databases and sources.

-This model assumes that the variants have been normalized in some way.
+This model assumes that the variants have been:

+a. **decomposed** to convert multialleic variants to bialleic ones (REF and single ALT).
+This can be done in VCF files using the [vt decompose](https://genome.sph.umich.edu/wiki/Vt#Decompose) tool.

+b. **normalized** as in ["Unified representation of genetic variants" - Tan et al. 2015](https://academic.oup.com/bioinformatics/article/31/13/2202/196142).
+This can be done in VCF files using the [vt normalize](https://genome.sph.umich.edu/wiki/Vt#Decompose) tool.

 A *Genetic Variant Hash* is composed of 4 sections that can be also used separately: